iterative/dvc.org/static/docs/user-guide/dvc-files-and-directories.md

 ### Special DVC internal files and directories

-- `.dvc/config` - this is a configuration file.
+- `.dvc/config`: This is a configuration file.
 The config file can be edited by hand or with a special command: `dvc config`.

-- `.dvc/config.local` - this is a local configuration file, that will overwrite options in `.dvc/config`.
+- `.dvc/config.local`: This is a local configuration file, that will overwrite options in `.dvc/config`.
 This is useful when you need to specify private options in your config that you don't want to track and share through Git (credentials, private locations, etc).
 The local config file can be edited by hand or with a special command: `dvc config --local`.

-- `.dvc/cache` - the [cache directory](#structure-of-cache-directory) will
+- `.dvc/cache`: The [cache directory](#structure-of-cache-directory) will
   contain your data files.
 (The data directories of DVC repositories will only contain links to the data files in the cache, refer to [Large Dataset Optimization](/docs/user-guide/large-dataset-optimization).)